jihyunsong42/NFTSouvenirMinting/README.md

 #1 Client side is programmed by Flutter.<br>
 #2 The main page shows scrollable lists of NFT image the client wants to receive.<br>
-#3 When client tap the image, the QR scanner pops up to read customer's blockchain(Ethereum) wallet address.<br>
+#3 When client taps the image, the tablet camera turns on and QR scanning screen pops up to read customer's blockchain(Ethereum) wallet address.<br>
 I used Klaytn blockchain(EVM Compatible) to implement this.<br>
 #4 Customer scans their wallet QR Code.<br>
 #5 The Client App sends minting request(POST) to Back-End server(node.js & express.js)<br>